 While the Maximise button is pretty much self-explanatory, the Restore Down button does require a closer look and it’s also very slightly different depending on whether you’re using Windows 10 or Windows 11.

 When you click the Restore Down button, the window (for whatever program, file or folder you’re looking at) will resize itself, it’ll get smaller.
 And you could be forgiven for thinking that the size it goes to is entirely random.
 But it’s not, it’s actually quite precise.

-That happens because each program will “remember” what size, shape and position it was in the last time it was Restored Down.
+Whenever you Restore Down a window, it will return to the size, shape and position on the screen that it was in the last time it was Restored Down.

 In both Windows 10 & 11 when a program window is in the Restore Down position, you can move it around the screen.
 You can position the window anywhere you want it to be by dragging and dropping it.

 To move a window, put your pointer onto the top bar of the window.
 Then hold down the left mouse button.
 Move the mouse around the screen and the window will follow.

 When you release the mouse button, the window will stay where it is.
 This action is called Dragging and Dropping.
 You drag the window to a new location and drop it there.